 Arcade-jin:

 Do you like arcades?
 Then Arcade-jin is the jin for you!
 The jin revolves around hosting trips to arcades in our spare time and finding friends to play with!
-About twice or thrice a year, we host a big trip to the Nationaal Video Game Museum, a huge arcade located in Zoetermeer!
+About twice or thrice a year, we host a big trip to the National Video Game Museum, a huge arcade located in Zoetermeer!
 If you ever want to go to an arcade with your fellow Kinjin members, then be sure to join!

 Cosplay-jin: